“The Fox Symphony (Let’s Dream Together)” by Mauricio Meneses.

 Music from Angel Fire has garnered enthusiastic acclaim from music lovers and art aficionados for illustrating the website and print pieces for each season by top visual artists inspired by the beauty and culture of northern New Mexico.
 The series, launched by the late Harold Geller when he was the first board president of Music from Angel Fire, has become an integral part of the annual festival.
 Through this series, Geller left his imprint on the festival.
 With his leadership, a visual artist was selected each year to create a featured work.

-For the 2023 season of Music from Angel Fire–the 40th anniversary, here is visual artist Jennifer Cavan.
+For the 2025 season of Music from Angel Fire, here is visual artist Mauricio Meneses.

 Other artists have been an integral part of the history of Music from Angel Fire